qdm12/My-Computing-course/04. Github/readme.md

 ## Modify directly on Github
 - On your christmas-project Github page, click on **readme.md**
-- Click on the pencil :pencil: on the top right corner to edit the file
+- Click on the pencil :pencil2: on the top right corner to edit the file
 - Change something and click on **Commit changes**

 ## Update your local repository